- What domestic abuse is

 Domestic abuse can happen between two people who are, or have been, in any of the below relationships:

 - domestic partners, or another form of intimate personal relationship where their lives are interrelated and their actions affect each other

 - a person and a child of any age, for example stepchild, grandchild, child under the person’s guardianship

-- siblings, stepsiblings or other children who regularly stay or live with the other
+- a person and siblings, stepsiblings or other children who regularly stay or live with the person

 - people otherwise related to each other by blood, marriage, adoption or another form of domestic partnership